 EASE Logistics Partners with DriveOhio and ODOT for Groundbreaking Automated Truck Deployment in Rural Ohio

-In 2022, EASE was selected as the host fleet partner for the Ohio Rural Automated Driving Systems (ADS) Project, focused on deploying and testing trucking automation technology on semi-trucks throughout southern and eastern Ohio in partnership with DriveOhio, the Ohio Department of Transportation (ODOT), Transportation Research Center (TRC), and other notable partners.
+In 2022, EASE was selected as the host fleet partner for the Ohio Rural Automated Driving Systems (ADS) Project, focused on the deployment of automated trucking technology on customer freight shipments in collaboration with DriveOhio, the Ohio Department of Transportation (ODOT), Transportation Research Center (TRC), and other notable partners.

-Testing trucking automation technology is undoubtedly revolutionizing the transportation industry and the supply chain, including the way freight is moved and how people travel.
+Automated trucking technology is revolutionizing the transportation industry and the supply chain, including the way freight is moved and how people travel.
 The ADS Project will study how automated semi-trucks connected by AI technology react to real-world scenarios such as winding roads and hilly terrain within rural settings.
-And while testing automated vehicles is not a new concept, EASE is the first to deploy them across revenue-generating routes in the U.S.!
+EASE is proud to stand as the first to deploy automated trucking technology on customer freight shipments in the U.S.!

 GOALS